 Autism is defined by the Diagnostic and Statistical Manual of Mental Disorders V (DSM-5) as “difficulties in social communication and social interaction, and restricted and repetitive behavior, interests or activities.”
 Since the mid-1980s, it has been identified that the Autism Spectrum Disorder (ASD) is a heritable disorder.
 Theories on the cause(s) of autism include impairments within the autonomic nervous system, cerebellar dysfunction, mitochondrial impairment, exposure to toxins and many others.
 Genetic, dietary, developmental, pharmacologic, environmental, and behavioral elements have all been implicated as causes.
 However, no unifying theory or treatment of autism, or even a workable definition for the disease, has been widely accepted to-date.

-In 2010, the U.S. Centers for Disease Control and Prevention (CDC) reported the rate of autism in the United States to be 1 in 68 children, with boys being 5 times more susceptible than girls.
-This means that 1 in 42 boys is diagnosed with autism.
+In 2018, the U.S. Centers for Disease Control and Prevention (CDC) reported the rate of autism in the United States to be 1 in 59 children, with boys being 4 times more susceptible than girls.
+This means that 1 in 37 boys is diagnosed with autism.
 Incidence of diagnosed autism varies widely by state.
-For example, in New Jersey the observed rate of autism was 1 in 45 children, which means that 1 in 29 boys born in New Jersey is likely to be autistic.

 - Current estimated prevalence of childhood autism is 3 million children in Europe, 1.5 million children in the United States, as well as tens of millions of children throughout the rest of the world.

 - http://www.nursedegree.net/autism/